WasmEdge/docs/docs/embed/go/intro.md

 <!-- prettier-ignore -->
 :::note
 The WasmEdge extensions have been deprecated after the 0.12.1 version.
-We'll update to use the WasmEdge plug-in in the future.
+Please use the corresponding plug-ins after the 0.13.0 version.
 :::

 By default, the `WasmEdge-go` only turns on the basic runtime.